Vaccine effort turns into slog as infectious variant spreads | Health

 "It's a race between the vaccines going into people and the current or future variants," said Kansas Health Secretary Dr. Lee Norman.

-Average deaths and cases per day have plummeted 90% or more across the U.S. since the winter.
+Average deaths and cases per day have plummeted 90 per cent or more across the US since the winter.
 But the picture is uneven.
 In Texas, the rolling average of newly confirmed infections has climbed from about 1,000 per day on May 31 to nearly 2,000 this week.

-A swath of Missouri is seeing a big rise in cases and hospitalizations as tourists eager to get out after being cooped up for a year make their way to popular destinations like Branson and Lake of the Ozarks.
-Health officials said more than 200 people were hospitalized with the virus in southwestern Missouri, nearly double the number at the start of May.
+A swath of Missouri is seeing a big rise in cases and hospitalisations as tourists eager to get out after being cooped up for a year make their way to popular destinations like Branson and Lake of the Ozarks.
+Health officials said more than 200 people were hospitalised with the virus in southwestern Missouri, nearly double the number at the start of May.
 The number of patients in intensive care units in the region has tripled.
 Health experts cite two factors driving the surge there: the faster-spreading delta variant and a reluctance among residents to get vaccinated.
-The U.S. is expected to fall short of President Joe Biden's goal of dispensing at least one dose to 70% of American adults by July 4.
-The figure stands at about 65%.
+The US is expected to fall short of President Joe Biden's goal of dispensing at least one dose to 70 per cent of American adults by July 4.
+The figure stands at about 65 per cent.

 Among the states that don't expect to hit the goal are Kansas and Idaho.
-In Idaho, some counties have adult vaccination rates under 30%, said Elke Shaw-Tulloch, public health administrator for the state Department of Health and Welfare.
+In Idaho, some counties have adult vaccination rates under 30 per cent, said Elke Shaw-Tulloch, public health administrator for the state Department of Health and Welfare.

 To increase vaccinations, several states are working to break up large shipments of vaccine into smaller lots, which can then be distributed to doctors' offices.
 Health officials see primary care physicians as key to easing people's concerns.